Justrite Mfg. Co. in Chicago, IL, made two lantern models of which we are aware.

 The lantern in the lower left is in Craig Seabrook's collection

-while the ones on the upper right & lower right are in Neil McRae's collection.
+and the one on the lower right is in Neil McRae's collection.

 While this lantern is badged for the Knight Light Co., Chicago,